cascades-sjtu/Goshawk-tutorial/proposal/draft.md

 ## Motivation

-TODO:

 Existing static analysis tools for the automated memory-related bug detection are not very effective, especially in highly customized projects and large code bases.

-Based on above discussion, we conclude the following three motivations of our tutorial:

-Proposals must provide an in-depth and contemporary survey of the chosen area and cover the related literature.
+This ineffectiveness is mainly caused by two reasons that programmer like to (1) design nested allocator for multi-object struct and (2) follow an unpaired-use model between allocators and deallocators in their developments.

+Things get different in 2022, when we implemented and published Goshawk on IEEE S&P 22'.
+Goshawk has introduced the concept of structure-aware and object-centric Memory Operation Synopsis (MOS).
+The MOS model abstractly describes the memory objects of a given MM function and how they are managed by the function.
+By utilizing MOS, we are capable of handling the above two development characteristics while exploring much less code.

+We conducted a comprehensive test on OSS projects such as Linux kernel, OpenSSL and IoT SDKs and compared with other SOTA data-flow driven bug detection prototype, such as ClangStaticAnalyzer Malloc checker, K-MELD and SinkFinder.
+As a result, Goshawk outperforms those tools by an order of magnitude in speed and accuracy.
+By the time of publication, Goshawk has detected 92 new double-free and use-after-free bugs and reported them with developer-friendly MOS descriptions.

 Goshawk is constantly evolving after it has been published.
 Technically, we have keep maintained Goshawk to Clang-15.
 Consequently, we have applied Goshawk to a wider range of softwares and get more surprising results.

+Based on above introduction, we conclude the following three motivations of our tutorial:

+TODO:

 ### New version of Goshawk

 ### New findings with Goshawk

+TODO:

+In a nutshell, we believe it's time for goshawk to show itself again on the global stage!

 ## Objectives